Henrik895/tf2024/README.md

 # Machine translation for low resource Finno-Ugric languages
 ## Overview
 Transformers 23/24 course project.
 The goal is to compare tagged back-translation to the regular back-translation.
 In addition to back-translation, SSL denoising task is also tested.
-The results are measured using BLEU and chrFr++.
+The results are measured using BLEU and chrF++.

 Included low-resource Finno-Ugric languages:
 - Veps (Latin)